mrkiddo/vote/README.md

-# vote
+# Just-Vote

-"just-vote" project based on angularjs and firebase
+"just-vote" project based on angularJS and firebase

 Employing firebase library angularfire

-Still ongoing for finishing and improvement
+Still ongoing for improvement and adding new features

 Basic functions:
   user auth